b1tm4r/b1tm4r.github.io/content/Certifications Review/CPTS.md

 CPTS is an intensive practical examination that requires candidates to compromise various systems, use multiple attack techniques, and submit a penetration test report.

-- First Attempt: My initial submission contained 178 pages, but due to some errors, I was unable to pass.
+- **First Attempt**: My initial submission contained 178 pages, but due to some errors, I was unable to pass.
-- Second Attempt: I refined my approach and expanded my report to 236 pages, leading to my successful certification.
+- **Second Attempt**: I refined my approach and expanded my report to 236 pages, leading to my successful certification.
 ***
 ## Key Takeaways